cassidyjames/dippi/README.md

 ## Made for GNOME

-Dippi was designed and developed on and for GNOME.
+Dippi 4 was designed and developed on and for GNOME.

 ## Developing and Building

 If you want to hack on and build Dippi yourself, I recommend using GNOME Builder.
+Clone the repository, then just* hit run!

+<small>*If you're hitting issues, try "Update project dependencies" in the top-center build menu to ensure you have the SDK installed.</small>

 ## Special Thanks